HARDWOOD FLOORING FOR NJ

 Solid Wood Flooring

-In most cases, solid wood flooring is universally 3/4″ thick.
-Depending on the species, the style, and the manufacturer, you will typically find solid hardwood flooring in widths of 2 1/4″, 3 1/4, and or 5″.
-Solid wood floors must be installed above grade on a minimum of 3/4″ plywood or OSB (oriented strand board).
-In most cases, they must be nailed down.
-Do not install solid wood over particle board subfloors.
-Solid wood floors can be sanded or refinished multiple times.
-Most pre-finished solid wood flooring should not need refinishing for a minimum of 25-35 years and could last a lifetime with proper care and maintenance.
+In most cases, solid wood flooring will be 3/4″ thick.
+Depending on the species, the style, and the manufacturer, you will typically find solid hardwood flooring in various widths around 2 1/4″, 3 1/4, and 5″, give or take.
+Solid wood floors can be refinished multiple times.

 Engineered Wood Flooring